 This qualification should be government-recognised and accepted by most flight schools.

-The next step in exploring “is commerce student eligible for pilot” is enrolling in a Commercial Pilot License (CPL) training program.
+The next step in exploring "How to Become a Pilot After 12th Commerce Guide” is enrolling in a Commercial Pilot License (CPL) training program.
 Once you complete the necessary educational requirements, you can proceed to the next steps, which are:

 Clear the Institute’s entrance exam and personal interview